aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ---

-## Step 1: Find and Open the Support Info Tool

-The Support Info Tool may be available in one of these ways:

-1. As a desktop shortcut prepared by IT Support.

-2. As an executable file in a local folder on the computer.

-- If you are not sure where the tool is located, ask IT Support before running anything.

 ---

+### Step 1: Find and Open the Tool
+To make the process as straightforward as possible, IT has mapped this utility to a user-friendly desktop shortcut.
+The tool can be accessed in one of two ways:

+1. **Desktop Shortcut:** Locate the shortcut icon labeled **Support Info Tool** on your main desktop screen.
+2. **Local Folder:** Open your file manager and navigate to the local system directory where the backend application executable, named **IT-Diagnostic Tool.exe**, is stored.

+*If you cannot locate the shortcut or the folder on your device, please contact the helpdesk for assistance before proceeding.*

+---

-## Step 2: Run the Tool
+### Step 2: Run the Application

-- You can start the Support Info Tool in one of two ways:

-  - Open the local folder and double-click the executable file (`IT-Diagnostic Tool.exe`)

-  - or double-click  the desktop shortcut.
+1. Double-click either the **Support Info Tool** desktop shortcut or the local executable file (**IT-Diagnostic Tool.exe**).

-A command window will open and collect the support information.
-This usually takes a few seconds.
+2. A black command line window will open and begin collecting system metrics.
+This process usually completes within 5 to 10 seconds.

-When the tool is finished, it will show a message like:
+3. When the scan concludes, the terminal window will display the following success message:

 ```text
 Diagnostic complete.
 Report saved in the same folder: TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt
 Press Enter to continue...:
 ```

-- Press **Enter** to close the window.
+4. Press **Enter** on your keyboard to securely close the window.

-The report is saved in the same folder as the executable file.

 ---